Contributors: Paul Hamor, Chris Elliot, Nhi Nguyen, Bruce Way, Kerrie Jones, Lauren Cone

 Editors: Evangelie Polyzos, Chris Elliot

-This week many of our readers will have been busy preparing and completed their job applications for that all important next job.
+Many of you will be busy preparing for that important next job.

-Your next step will be to start thinking about and preparing for upcoming job interviews.
+Your next step will be to think about and prepare for upcoming job interviews.

 Regardless of the stage of training that you are at, it’s important to revisit and brush up on those interview skills.